PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-07 06:22:15
+Last updated: 2024-04-07 06:22:48
-Random Quote: All I know is, he's not in the same grade as me anymoreAnd I'm thrilled. - Missy
+Random Quote: But what is grief, if not love persevering? - Vision